-When you first speak to Yell’s sales agents, they will omit to tell you three vital pieces of information:
+When you first speak to Yell’s sales agents, they will usually omit to tell you three vital pieces of information:

 1) Yell add a 40% “Management Fee” to the cost of every click as charged by Google.